 SPEAKING + TRAINING TOPICS

-You have unique skills, talents, abilities, ideas and interests.
-You have likely grown in your organization because of your technical expertise in professional services (e.g., as lawyer, accountant, or consultant).
+Do you work in professional services?
+Certainly, you have unique skills, talents, abilities, ideas and interests.
+You have likely grown in your organization because of your technical expertise in professional services (e.g., as law, accounting, or consulting).
 Taking that next step in your firm or company likely means that you need to become more seasoned at business development.